osamaalmughanni/Kumiko/Kumiko/docs.md

         └── 📄 02-generateViews.dyn
 ```

-When running multiple scripts within a folder, their execution order will be influenced by their alphabetical order.
+When running multiple scripts, the execution order will be influenced by their alphabetical order.
 So, make sure to keep that in mind while organizing your scripts.

 ### 3.3 Document your script (Optional)